PeterJochem/Foot-ROBOT/data_set/README.md

 Similarly with the output forces csv files, the output position files firtly write down the gamma and beta information and then and then write down the time and three directions of the positions of the center of mass of the plate.
 The only difference is that I also write down the z positions of the top sphere of the granular materials.
 So the first column records the time and the second, third and fourth columns record the x direction, y direction and z direction positions of the center of mass of the plate respectively.
 And also, the fifth colunm records the z positions of the top granular sphere.
 For example, we can read from pictures below:

 > Let's look at the first two rows.
 The gamma is -90 degrees and the beta is 0.
-The x direction position, y direction position and z direction position of the center of mass of the plate are 0, 0 and 12cm respectively.
+The x direction position, y direction position and z direction position of the center of mass of the plate are 0, 0 and 12cm respectively at 0s.
 The z position of the top granular sphere is 8.73585cm.

 ![IMG](https://github.com/HappyLamb123/Foot-ROBOT/blob/master/img/positions.PNG?raw=true)